BillyAyiera/Marketplace/README.md

 # Get started

-* The instructions below will help you in project setup and testing in your local machine
+* The instructions below will help you in project setup and testing in your local machine.

 # Prerequisites